janwerkhoven/amemiya-daiku/README.md

 Homepage of a traditional Japanese carpenter (daiku) named Kunihiro Amemiya (雨宮国広) (www.amemiya-daiku.jp)

 Features:
-* Localization to both English and Japanese
+* Localization to Japanese and English
+* 100% precompilation for lightweight load and SEO boost
 * Minimalistic design
 * Mobile responsive